ycm-core/YouCompleteMe/README.md

 YCM comes with sane defaults for its options, but you still may want to take a look at what's available for configuration.
 There are a few interesting options that are conservatively turned off by default that you may want to turn on.

+### [Debian][Debian] installation
+To install YCM in [Debian][Debian] _you have 2 choices_, **package** or **compilation**.

+**Package** name [vim-youcompleteme][vim-youcompleteme] is actually in testing, but you can check by:

+    $ apt-cache policy vim-youcompleteme

+If you are lucky enough it has become to stable:

+    $ sudo apt-get install vim-youcompleteme

+Or you can try to install it from an other branch (testing).

+    $ sudo apt-get install -t testing vim-youcompleteme

+**Compile** can require some additional dependencies, install them by:

+    $ sudo apt-get build-dep vim-youcompleteme

+Again if you do not have the **package** available, you may want to install dependencies by hand:

+    $ sudo apt-get install debhelper cmake python-dev libclang-dev libboost-python-dev libboost-system-dev libboost-filesystem-dev libboost-regex-dev

 ### Ubuntu Linux x64 super-quick installation